micwald/API-Lab/README.md

 ## Getting started

 Download the whole example folder and open index.html file to play the game.
 Since jQuery library are directed online, you also need to be connected to internet.
+The jQuery library is accessed from a cdn, there's no need to download the jQuery library.

 ## Prerequisites